kishoremkv/ecommerce/README.md

 - This pattern allows us to seperate the search criteria from the object that performs the search
 - It is used upon Generic repository to reap the benefits of it

+## Automapper
+- Used to map ORM objects to DTO ( Data transfer objects) automatically
+- We should add automapper -> Nuget package as a service in startup.cs file